Zuckerberg's donation latest in string of gifts by technology mavens

-SAN FRANCISCO Mark Zuckerberg’s pledge on Tuesday to give away most of his Facebook (FB.O) shares, a roughly $45 billion fortune, helps cement his role as one of Silicon Valley’s most generous donors.
+SAN FRANCISCO Dec 1 Mark Zuckerberg's pledge on Tuesday to give away most of his Facebook shares, a roughly $45 billion fortune, helps cement his role as one of Silicon Valley's most generous donors.

 The donation could also help bolster the reputation of the technology community, which has faced criticism for driving up rents and exacerbating income inequality in Silicon Valley while valuations of companies there reach stratospheric levels.